 Each day we get into the car and we don’t even have to think about what we are doing.
 We work on auto-pilot.
 Yet, if we had to re-sit our test tomorrow week, how do we think we would do?

 Anyone of us can develop bad habits.
 We get into a routine of doing something the same way for years and we get comfortable with it.
 We become set in our ways and we don’t even know it.

 Each time I run a workshop I meet many different types of people.
 Some will be eager to learn and are hungry for information.
 They might be new to their role and have little knowledge.
 Others may have years of experience and are keen to improve or refresh their skills.
 I may also meet attendees who are a little reluctant to change.
 They are doing their job for years and feel there is nothing new to learn.

-Yet, it's good to take heed of the advice of the American writer David T. Freeman once wrote, “The more you know, the more you realise how much you don’t know – the less you know, the more you think you know”.
+Yet, it's good to take heed of the advice of the American writer David T. Freeman as he wrote, “The more you know, the more you realise how much you don’t know – the less you know, the more you think you know”.